 This is why we see “difficult” women being misdiagnosed as borderline or histrionic.
 This is why poor folks and folks of color disproportionately wind up in prison, while white folks with class privilege (like myself) wind up in hospitals.

 Who gets to be “good” and “relatable” — and conversely, who is deemed “difficult,” “crazy,” or “bad” — becomes very apparent when you take a look at who holds the most privilege and power in society.

-Mental illness can and often is weaponized against the most marginalized among us, and undeniably impacts the kind of care we receive.
+Mental illness can and often is weaponized against the most marginalized among us, and this weaponization undeniably impacts the kind of care we receive.

 Much of mental health care has to do with quick assessments and judgment calls.
 But who gets the benefit of the doubt — and how patients are ultimately categorized, diagnosed, and cared for — can be deeply impacted by existing prejudice.